Peer-reviewed publications:

 Working Papers:

-We compare child support decisions made by female and male judges, finding that female judges set lower awards, with this gap attributed to differing reliance on plaintiff claims to estimate the defendant's income in cases of labor market informality.
+We compare child support decisions made by female and male judges, and find that female judges allocate lower amounts of child support.
+This gap can be attributed to differing reliance on plaintiff claims to estimate the defendant's income in cases of labor market informality.

 Work in progress: